 - R if Reasonable

 - I if Inadequate or Deficient Provision

 - E if Excessive or Redundant Provision

 - Q if Qualified, including the situation when part of the OPINION is Qualified

 - N if No Opinion

 This section discusses the reasonable type of SAO.
-Sections 4.4 through 4.6 discuss the other types of SAOs.
+Sections 4.4 through 4.6 of this practice note discuss the other types of SAOs.

 The NAIC SAO Instructions explain the determination of a reasonable SAO as follows: